 This week OCBC made the market sit up with a significant move by replacing their existing FDR and BOARD rate home loans with a brand new mortgage peg called OHR which stands for OCBC Home Rate.

-As thought leader in the mortgage space, we need to give our take on it and our initial assessment is that it can be quite an exciting new peg for the Singapore market if it lives up to its promise of benchmarking on the long-term average of the 1-month and 3-month SIBOR.
-In fact, we think it embodies the best in SIBOR and the best in the popular FDR home loan peg.
-Let me explain but first let us present what are the new packages the bank has unveiled at the same time:
+As thought leader in the mortgage space, we need to give our take on it and our initial assessment is that it can be quite an exciting new peg for the Singapore market if it lives up to its promise of taking reference on the long-term average of the 1-month and 3-month SIBOR.
+First let us present what are the new packages the bank has unveiled at the same time:

 Now let us answer the three most common questions we get on OHR from clients.